Sauceke/hotdog/Documentation/Wireless.md

     <br>

-8. If you have a thru-hole mount `1xAAA` battery <br>
+8. If you have a thru-hole mount `1xAAA` battery
-    holder, you can go ahead and solder it to `BT1` <br>
+    holder, you can go ahead and solder it to `BT1`
     and skip to step 13.

     ***Mind the polarity***

-    If you're using a cheaper battery holder like <br>
+    If you're using a cheaper battery holder like
     I did, we need to take a few extra steps.

-    This can get quite messy though, so in <br>
+    This can get quite messy though, so in
-    retrospect I absolutely recommend <br>
+    retrospect I absolutely recommend
     getting a proper thru-hole mount.

     <br>

-9. First, trim both wires to about `2cm`, and put some <br>
+9. First, trim both wires to about `2cm`, and put some
     deep scratches into the bottom with a sharp object.

-    This is crucial to ensure proper adhesion <br>
+    This is crucial to ensure proper adhesion
     to the board, so carve it up like a psycho.

     <img